All Episodes

 Then Comey's battling McCabe, and then Baker's battling all of them.

-And I think the net result of it is people are starting to talk, and we're now getting finally to the deep dive part and the truth, which is gonna be very interesting.
+And I think the net result of it is people are starting to talk, and we're now getting finally to the deep dive part and the truth, which is going to be very interesting, those that are held accountable for this abuse of power and corruption.

-Then you've got the Ocasio Cortez.
+Then you've got the Ocasio-Cortez.

-I mean, she accused Pelosi, literally persistently singling out women of color.
+I mean, she accused Pelosi, literally, persistently singling out women of color.

-It's outright disrespectful coming on the heels of Nancy Pelosi playing the race card against the president and Republicans on the census question.
+It's outright disrespectful, coming on the heels of Nancy Pelosi playing the race card against the president and Republicans on the census question.

-Now they all agree pretty much on some version of the new Green Deal.
+Now, they all agree pretty much on some version of the new Green Deal.

 They all agree that they want illegal immigrants to get free health care.